-Before you think I'm here to scaremonger against veganism, there are even more reasons to steer away from keto and paleo-style diets:
+Before you think I'm here to scaremonger against veganism, there may be even more reasons to steer away from keto and paleo-style diets:

-Health implications causing liver damage, kidney stones and obesity just to name a few
+Health implications leading to liver damage, kidney stones, and obesity just to name a few

 Increased body inflammation which can lead to disease

-But I know plenty of people who thrive on being a vegan!
+But I know plenty of people who thrive being a vegan!

-But I know plenty of people who thrive of being on keto.
+But I know plenty of people who thrive on being on a keto diet.

 Paleo is the way our bodies are biologically designed to eat!